Fem pH (vaginal)

 You should not use Fem pH if you are allergic to Fem pH or vinegar.

 Ask a doctor or pharmacist if it is safe for you to use this medicine if you have other medical conditions, especially foul-smelling vaginal discharge or other signs of a bacterial infection.

 It is not known whether Fem pH will harm an unborn baby.
 Do not use this medicine without a doctor's advice if you are pregnant.

-It is not known whether Fem pH passes into breast milk or if it could harm a nursing baby.
+It is not known whether acetic acid vaginal passes into breast milk or if it could harm a nursing baby.
 Do not use this medicine without a doctor's advice if you are breast-feeding a baby.

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.